 The groundwater quality of the Wilcox aquifer is of very good quality, with the exception of high salinity and elevated dissolved solids downgradient from the outcrop and subcrop areas for most of the western extent of the aquifer.
 The portions of the aquifer beneath the surface are called subcrops.
 The water becomes brackish or saline within a short distance downdip from the outcrop and is unfit for most purposes.
 The nearest water quality data available were located in an area to the east of Crowley's Ridge.
 The aquifer is considered to be an aquifer dominated by a sodium-bicarbonate water type with calcium-bicarbonate as a secondary water type depending on location.
 The exchange of calcium for sodium occurs on solid-phase exchange sites as groundwater travels through the unsaturated and saturated zones.
-Groundwater from the Wilcox aquifer generally does not show a well-defined trend in its western extent of the aquifer, practically all of the sites exhibit a strongly sodium-bicarbonate water type.
+Groundwater from the Wilcox aquifer generally does not show a well-defined trend in its western extent, although most of the calcium-dominated groundwater occurs in the outcrop areas.
+In the eastern extent of the aquifer, practically all of the sites exhibit a strongly sodium-bicarbonate water type.
 Nearly half of the sites have sodium constituting greater than 90% of the total cations, which reflects a more geochemically evolved groundwater at greater distances from the subcrop area.
 Sulfate, chloride, and dissolved solid concentrations are generally low.
 Generally, the overall best water quality is located in the eastern extent of the aquifer in northeastern Arkansas.